[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 그 방에는 발 디딜 틈이 없을 만큼 사람이 많이 있었다.

-There were so many people in the room that there was no place to step in.
+So many people were in the room that there was no place to step in.

 In this sentence, 발 디딜 틈이 없다 is an idiom meaning “you can’t walk through it” or “there is no place to step in.”

-Native speakers often use this phrase as well, so please try to memorize it.
+Native speakers also often use this phrase, so please try to memorize it.

 Quiz